 (e) Sources within or affecting the Salem Ozone Maintenance Area are exempt from the requirement for VOC and NOx offsets relating to ozone formation.

-(2) Non-Ozone areas (PM10, SO2, CO, NOx, and Lead emissions)
+(2) Non-Ozone areas (PM2.5, PM10, SO2, CO, NOx, and Lead emissions):

-(a) For a source locating within a designated nonattainment area, the owner or operator must:
+(a) For a source locating within a designated nonattainment area, the owner or operator must comply with paragraphs (A) through (E) of this subsection:

-(A) Obtain offsets from within the same designated nonattainment area;
+(A) Obtain offsets from within the same designated nonattainment area for the nonattainment pollutant(s);

+(B) Except as provided in paragraph (C) of this subsection, provide a minimum of 1:1 offsets for each nonattainment pollutant and precursor with emission increases over the Netting Basis;

+(C) For PM2.5; inter-pollutant offsets are allowed as follows:

+(i) 1 ton of direct PM2.5 may be used to offset 40 tons of SO2;

+(ii) 1 ton of direct PM2.5 may be used to offset 100 tons of NOx;

+(iii) 40 tons of SO2 may be used to offset 1 ton of direct PM2.5;

+(iv) 100 tons of NOx may be used to offset 1 ton of direct PM2.5.

-(B) Provide a minimum of 1:1 offsets for emission increases over the Netting Basis;(C) Provide a net air quality benefit within the designated nonattainment area.
-"Net Air Quality Benefit" means a reduction in concentration at a majority of the modeled receptors and less than a significant impact level increase at all modeled receptors; (D) Provide offsets sufficient to demonstrate reasonable further progress toward achieving the NAAQS.
+(D) Provide a net air quality benefit within the designated nonattainment area.
+"Net Air Quality Benefit" means:

+(i) Offsets obtained result in a reduction in concentration at a majority of the modeled receptors and the emission increases from the proposed source or modification will result in less than a significant impact level increase at all modeled receptors; or

+(ii) For a small scale local energy project and any infrastructure related to that project located in the same area, a reduction of the nonattainment pollutant emissions equal to the ratio specified in this subsection, provided that the proposed major source or major modification would not cause or contribute to a violation of the national ambient air quality standard or otherwise pose a material threat to compliance with air quality standards in the nonattainment area.

+(E) Provide offsets sufficient to demonstrate reasonable further progress toward achieving the NAAQS.